 Monitoring Report

 During the crediting period, at the end of each year, the monitoring officer shall produce a monitoring report covering the past monitoring period.
-The report shall be transmitted to the General Manager who will check the data and issue a final monitoring report in the name of the participants.
+The report shall be transmitted to the General Manager who will check the data and issue a final monitoring report in the name of the project participants.
 Once the final report is issued, it will be submitted to the DOE for verification.

-crediting period
+Start date, crediting period type and duration

 Start date of project activity